AnishXavier/Cortana-Intelligence-Gallery-Content/Tutorials/Deep-Learning-for-Text-Classification-in-Azure/README.md

 This dataset consists of a training set of 2.38 million sentences, a test set of 420,000 sentences, divided in 7 categories: “Books”, “Clothing, Shoes & Jewelry”, “Electronics”, “Health & Personal Care”, “Home & Kitchen”, “Movies & TV” and “Sports & Outdoors”.
 The model has been trained for 10 epochs in an Azure NC24 with 4 K80 Tesla GPUs.
 The training time was around 1 day.

 We also provide several examples written in python.
 The [first example](./python/01%20-%20LeNet%20-%20MNIST%20Walkthrough.ipynb) shows how to create a custom iterator to train a DNN.
 The [second example](./python/02%20-%20Crepe%20-%20Amazon.ipynb) explains how to compute the Crepe model in the [Amazon sentiment dataset](https://mxnetstorage.blob.core.windows.net/public/nlp/amazon_review_polarity_csv.tar.gz).
+This dataset contains a train set of 3.6 million sentences and a test set of 400,000.
+It has two classes, positive and negative.
 In the [third example](./python/03%20-%20Crepe%20-%20Amazon%20(advc).py) we show how to train the Crepe model in the same dataset, but this time we feed the data asynchronously using a pre-fetch method.
 Finally, in the [fourth example](./python/04%20-%20VDCNN%20-%20Amazon(advc).py) we demonstrate how to create the VDCNN architecture and implemented a k-max pooling layer using MXNet API.
+The training of the Crepe model for 10 epochs in 1 GPU is about 2 days and with the VDCNN model is about 5 days.

 ## Development of Cloud Infrastructure for Text Classification in Azure

-Once we have the DNN trained model, we can use the Azure cloud infrastructure to operationalize the solution and provide text classification as a web service.
-The logic of the application is managed via a python API running on [flask](!http://flask.pocoo.org/docs/0.12/), that gets the sentence as input and returns the classification score.
+Once we have the DNN trained model, we can use [Azure Web Apps](https://azure.microsoft.com/en-us/services/app-service/web/) to operationalize the solution and provide text classification as a web service.
+The logic of the application is managed via a python API running on [Flask](http://flask.pocoo.org/docs/0.12/), that gets the sentence as input and returns the classification score.

 The front end is managed by an AngularJS application, that is in charge of sending the information to the server, receiving the response and showing it to the user.